wiredtiger/wiredtiger/test/cppsuite/README.md

 ...,
 ```

-Each test has a default configuration file which is the test name followed by the suffix `_default` and the extension `.txt`.
-It is possible to use any configuration file when executing a test, see [here](how_to_use_cppsuite.md#running-tests) for more details.

-All the different configurable items are defined in [test_data.py](https://github.com/wiredtiger/wiredtiger/blob/develop/dist/test_data.py).
+A configuration file is required to run a test.
+Each test can have one or more associated configuration files.
+The configurable fields and default settings are defined in [test_data.py](https://github.com/wiredtiger/wiredtiger/blob/develop/dist/test_data.py).

 # Logging
 The framework writes traces to stdout using a [logger](https://github.com/wiredtiger/wiredtiger/blob/develop/test/cppsuite/src/common/logger.cpp) and supports the following log levels: